 The Contractor shall assume all responsibility for liabilities and additional costs that may subsequently arise as a result of the proposed substitution being accepted by the Consultant or the Region, including any delays in the completion of the Work as a result of any substitutions.

 Amounts of all credits arising from the approval of substitutions after Contract award will be determined by the Consultant and the Contract Price will be reduced accordingly.

+Measurement and Payment

+The work of this Section will not be measured separately for payment.
+All costs associated with the work of this Section shall be included in the Contract Price.

 PRODUCTS (NOT USED)